D3anSPGDMS/EoP-tips/README.md

 # EoP-tips
-Some usefule links for EoP on Linux.
+Some useful links for EoP on Linux.

 1. https://www.hackingarticles.in/linux-privilege-escalation-using-suid-binaries/